 At first, he was taken to WellStar Cobb Hospital with life-threatening injuries.
 He was then taken from there to WellStar Kennestone Hospital and was there until Wednesday morning.
 He was in critical condition and died as a direct result of his array of injuries.

 The driver of the Neon, 60, stayed at the scene after hitting the student.
 Officials say that they don’t expect to file charges against him, but do ask that anyone who has information about the incident to contact them right away.

 The principal of South Cobb High School asked the community to pray as a response to the tragedy.
 He also sought help with a fundraising account that has been set up to cover the student’s funeral expenses.
 He said that those associated with South Cobb High School should support their own.

 This story illustrates how drivers should take extra care when anywhere near a school.
 Failure to do so can result in legal charges, and more importantly, in injuries and loss of life.

-Source: Atlanta Journal-Constitution, “South Cobb High student who died after being hit by a car is ID’d,” Alexis Stevens, Oct.
+Source: Previously published article on Atlanta Journal-Constitution, “South Cobb High student who died after being hit by a car is ID’d,” Alexis Stevens, Oct.
 21, 2015

 Hilley & Frieder can handle all aspects of you case virtually from interview through conclusion.
 We are open and available to help you.
 Please view our complete COVID-19 statement to learn more about the steps we are taking to ensure that your case continues to move smoothly in this environment.